garimasikka/HackAI/README.md

 target_number= <any target phone number with country code>
 OPENAI_API_KEY= <openai api>
 ```
+The target number in .env file has to be the same as the twilio number that was used for signup.

 To run the application, use the following commands:
 ```bash